-This course will run from Monday May 8th to Friday May 12th provided there are at least 7 bookings for this course.
-Enrolment is capped at 10 students
+This course will run from Monday 20th March to Friday 24th March 2017.
+Enrolments are capped at 10 students.
+The course will be repeated from Monday May 8th to Friday May 12th provided there are at least 7 bookings for the 2nd course.
+See Enrollment details for the Repeat Course

 There is no classroom introduction - the course assembles at 0900 Monday at Beacon Cove Light Rail Terminal at Station Pier, Port Melbourne (last stop on Route 109) and concludes in the field at Clifton Springs (Bellarine Peninsula) the following Friday afternoon.
 Field sites include beaches, cliffs, estuaries and tidal flats on parts of Port Phillip and Western Port, south Gippsland, Bellarine Peninsula and Otway coast.

 Field activity involves traversing selected sectors of coast to record: